AshimStha/eat_fit_kitchen/README.md

 ### Products

 Note: These are the dummy products.
-The last 3 products depict the addition of new products.
+The last 3 products in the application depict the addition of new products.

 - https://unsplash.com/photos/vegetable-salad-on-white-ceramic-plate-xeTv9N2FjXA